WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

               uses: anchore/scan-action@v3
               with:
                 path: "."
-                fail-build: false
+                fail-build: true
                 output-format: table
       ```
    2. Save and push your changes.
-   3. Check pipeline output; You should see the below vulnerability found, since we did specify parameter ***fail-build: false*** the job got completed, but you can change this behaviour by setting the value to ***true***.
+   3. Check pipeline output; You should see the below vulnerability found, since we did specify parameter ***fail-build: true*** the job got failed, but you can change this behaviour by setting the value to ***false***.
    ![grype result](img/2022-11-18-4-46-19.png)
    1. Awesome!!
 Let's continue...
    <br/>